 Just a few short years ago, coworking was a phenomenon that hadn’t entered the consciousness of many folks living in the suburbs.
 It was the privilege of hip young freelancers who lived in urban centers, close enough to walk to their workspace of choice.
 But the last few years have ushered in quite a change.
 With development booming further north, coworking spaces have taken root to cater to the entrepreneurs and startups outside of Dallas’ center.
-Let’s take a look at why North Dallas provides the perfect environment for coworking spaces to thrive.
+Let’s take a look at why North Dallas's coworking scene is so robust.

 A little coworking history